BeefreeSDK/beefree-sdk-assets-social/README.md

-# BEE Plugin Social Icons Sets
+# Beefree SDK Social Icons Sets

-This repository includes all the icon sets available in the Social module of BEE Plugin.
+This repository includes all the icon sets available in the Social module of Beefree SDK.